wanwan-del/GAttenRNN/README.md

-GAttenRNN: A Novel Recurrent Neural Network with Gated Transformer for Enhanced spati-temporal Prediction
+# GAttenRNN: A Novel Recurrent Neural Network with Gated Transformer for Enhanced spati-temporal Prediction
+## Introduction